Galactic Enterprise Log Book -

-The Admiral’s aide leaned over and whispered something in his ear.
-The news shook him badly but he was unwilling to believe that a machine could harm his men in the long run.
-Even when his aide told him that some of his men in the landing bays were starting to pass out he refused to believe that the android before him was capable of allowing humans to come to serious harm.
+The admiral’s aide leaned over and whispered something in his ear.
+The news shook him badly, but he was unwilling to believe that a machine could harm his men in the long run.
+Even when his aide told him that some of his men in the landing bays were starting to pass out, he refused to believe that the android before him was capable of allowing humans to come to serious harm.

 “All humans in the landing bays and in the Starfighter section of the ship have now been incapacitated,” Pandora announced.
 “I have stopped removing the air.”

-The Admiral breathed a sigh of relief knowing at least the ship’s computer had limits.
+The admiral breathed a sigh of relief knowing at least the ship’s computer had limits.
 It was relief short lived.
 “Those humans pose a clear and present danger to me and this ship, continue to remove the air,” Candy said.

-“Acknowledged Captain, continuing to remove the air,” Pandora replied.
+“Acknowledged, Captain, continuing to remove the air,” Pandora replied.

-“For god’s sake stop,” the Admiral cried.
+“For god’s sake stop,” the admiral cried.

 “Pandora, belay that last order,” Candy said.

-“You came on my ship and tried to take over things without so much as a please and a thank you and you expected everybody to be ok with that,” Candy said not hiding the rage she felt.
+“You came on my ship and tried to take over things without so much as a please and thank you and you expected everybody to be ok with that,” Candy said not hiding the rage she felt.
 “If it weren’t for Pandora you wouldn’t even be standing here.
-If you hadn’t lost all your stupid starbases you wouldn’t be here either.
+If you hadn’t lost all your stupid starbases, you wouldn’t be here either.
 I have half a mind to dump you all back on your shuttlecraft and shoot you back out into space.”

-The Admiral was beginning to realize that things onboard the Galactic Enterprise were far different than they were back on Earth.
-“You’re an android, so what do you care about what the aliens did to us,” the Admiral said.
+The admiral was beginning to realize that things onboard the Galactic Enterprise were far different than they were back on Earth.
+“You’re an android, so what do you care about what the aliens did to us,” the admiral said.
 It was the wrong thing to say.

-Pure titanium fury snapped the Admiral up off the floor and threw him hard up against the nearest wall and held him there with his feet dangling high above the floor.
+Pure titanium fury snapped the admiral up off the floor and threw him hard up against the nearest wall and held him there with his feet dangling high above the floor.
 “Don’t you ever say I don’t care!”
 Candy yelled angrily.
 “My husband was a Starfighter; my daughter’s fiancé was a Starfighter.
 You have no idea how I feel.
 For 69 years the Galactic Enterprise has stood apart from the insanity that has engulfed the world below.
 I’ll be damned if I’ll let it set foot on this ship now.”
-Candy let the Admiral go, just dropped him actually.
+Candy let the admiral go, just dropped him actually.
 “Now get off my ship!”

 Admiral Robert David Anderson sat at his desk studying the personnel file of a one Candy Apple Stryker, android, and current captain of the Galactic Enterprise.
 His encounter with the android captain made him realize just how ignorant he was about the Galactic Enterprise.
 He spent part of the day studying their rules and regulations.
 He got out and toured the ship alone stopping and talking to as many people and androids as possible without drawing attention to himself.
-It did not take him long to realize there was indeed something very special about those who called the Galactic Enterprise their home.
+It did not take him long to realize there was indeed something very special about those who called the big ship their home.